zhang123cnn/myblog/about.markdown

 - I am deeply motivated by my interests in technology as well as recognition from people who share similar mindset.
 I am generally at my best when I am doing work I believe in and feel passionate about.

 ## What I am currently interested in
+- Distributed system & Realtime system
-- Developer Infrastructure
+- Cloud & Developer Infrastructure
-- Machine learning tooling and deep learning
+- Machine learning tooling & deep learning
 - Containers & Kubernetes
 - Any technologies that may change how people live